-The fellowship will be awarded to two undergraduate students annually, who are pursuing internships or field research related to economic development and the general improvement of the human condition.
+The fellowship will be awarded to two undergraduate students annually, who are pursuing internships or field research related to public service, such as economic development and general improvement of the human condition.
 This fellowship is particularly directed at women from any major who have a firm career interest in public service and who will do their internships or field research projects in the U.S. or abroad (except China).

 - Open to students of any major or academic program

 - Must have an interest in public service.

 - The ability to conduct and complete the proposed research project, internship, or experience.